appgardenstudios/hyaline-github-app-config/README.md

 ### [_extract.yml](.github/workflows/_extract.yml)
 Extracts documentation from a repository or site.

 **Usage:** Run automatically by the Hyaline GitHub App when a PR is merged into the default branch.
 Can also be run manually via workflow dispatch.
-No prerequisites required.
 Can optionally trigger the merge workflow after extraction.

 **Inputs:**
 The workflow supports the following inputs (one of repo, site, or config is required):